bitsofinfo/appdeploy/README.md

 (take out `--dry-run` to actually deploy it...)

-This is not realistic, but simply a demo that the chart can function on its own as well.
+This is not realistic, but simply a demo.

 ```
 kubectl create namespace my-apps